foray1010/hk01-k8s-sharing/PITCHME.md

 1. portable

     - easier to scale horizontally

+1. container is defined by developer
-    - combinations can be infinite
+    - can ensure same environment as development

 ---?color=dodgerblue